Woman Rapes Daughter’s 13-Year-Old Boyfriend But The Judge Lets Her Get Away With It

 But deputy attorney general Denise Weeks-Tappan made a case for the victim, arguing that what the woman had done to the young boy had affected him emotionally.

 “This mom, who [the boy] trusted, instructed him on what to do.
 The crime has affected the victim in many ways.
-He’s hurt, embarrassed and it is affecting his schooling.
+He’s hurt, embarrassed and it is affecting his schooling.”

 Even so, Judge Robert Young ruled that incarceration would be a harsh punishment for the crime that Elaine Goodman had committed.
-Pointing that parole is a fit-enough punishment for having raped the boy, the Judge expressed hope that the woman would mend her ways.
+Pointing that parole is a fit enough punishment for having raped the boy, the Judge expressed hope that the woman would mend her ways.

 “This came out of the blue.
 The crime is egregious and affected the victim and his family, which was taken into account.
 But incarceration is not the answer,” the Judge said.